prestonharberts/bib/Bible/hos13.md

 > Where then is your king,
 > That he may save you in all your cities?
 > Where are your rulers for whom you asked, saying,
->  “ Give me a king and princes”?
+> “Give me a king and princes”?
 ###### 11
 > I granted you a king in my anger,
 > And I will take him away in my wrath!